tsokawing/hikeasy/README.md

 -

 This is a repo for the course project of a software engineering course (CSCI3100).
 We attempt to build HikEasy, a hiking-themed website with various features.

+Relevant documents are available in the `/ReadMe` directory.